-Like pancakes and French toast, waffles classically go well with maple syrup and fresh berries, but there is a crazy list of toppings that you could experiment with, from Nutella & nuts to banana & caramel.
+Like pancakes and French toast, waffles classically go well with maple syrup and fresh berries, but there is a crazy list of toppings that you could experiment with, from Nutella & nuts to banana & caramel sauce.

-Not only are the toppings endless, so are the different types of waffles on offer.
-In my future blogs, I look forward to sharing recipes for shredded potato & ham waffles and corn & cheese waffles with a side of chipotle sauce!
+Not only are the toppings endless, but so are the different types of waffles on offer.
+Give these gluten-free corn & cheese waffles a try for something different.

 There’s even a Waffle Day on the 24th of July, so make sure you mark that down in your calendar to celebrate…with waffles, of course!